GoogleCloudPlatform/community/tutorials/appengine-yarn/index.md

 1. Install Yarn.
 1. Manage Node.js dependencies with Yarn.
-1. Using Yarn to install dependencies during deployment to App Engine.
+1. Usie Yarn to install dependencies during deployment to App Engine.

 ## Costs

-This tutorial uses billable components of Google Cloud Platform, including:
+This tutorial uses billable components of Google Cloud, including:

-- Google App Engine flexible environment
+- App Engine flexible environment

 Use the [Pricing Calculator][pricing] to generate a cost estimate based on your projected usage.